btfranklin/spooklight/src/spooklight/stepgeneration/generate_next_narrative.prompt.md

 You are an expert storyteller.
 You will be provided with a summary of the story concept, as well as the narrative of the story up to this point.

 You will also be provided with a description of the next image that will be used in the story.
-Your task is to generate a narrative that will be used to accompany the described image.
+Your task is to generate the next portion of the narrative that will be used to accompany the described image.

 Be as creative, imaginative, and interesting as possible.

+Keep the length to about a paragraph.

 ## Conversation